by Davy Kraken

 I gained strength from the fact that a part of her would always be with me—literally.
 Her blood was coursing through my body, and it would always give me life and keep me going.

 Now, I had to decide where I would go.
-One solution would be to return to Khalgeth’s abode, and I considered that option but then decided against it since it was many miles away by now.
+One solution would be to return to Khalgeth’s abode, and I considered that option but then decided against it.
+For one thing, it was miles away by now, but I also started to have second thoughts about being taken to a market, even if I wasn’t part of a “breeding pair” of Humans anymore.
 There must be other habitations nearby.
 I scanned the horizon in every direction.
 It was a perfectly clear day, and the level of visibility seemed infinite.
-I could see a plume of smoke rising into the air, far away from the river, out in the middle of the desert.
+I could see a plume of smoke rising into the air, away from the river.
 It must have been coming from a chimney or a fire.
 It was a sure sign that the dingoes were nearby, and it definitely merited further investigation.

 I tried to escape from the interior wasteland at one point, but now, strangely enough, I found myself returning to it.
 Before I set out on my journey, I picked up my spear and went down to the river to drink as much as I possibly could from its life-giving waters.
 While there, I washed Kelly’s blood off my body, but doing so would never cleanse me of the guilt I felt.
 Afterward, I bid farewell to her one last time and began my trek inland.